 Smart manufacturing is rife with opportunities for the application of AI.
 Developing artificial intelligence (AI) technology aims to supplement and eventually replace human intelligence.
 Identifying objects is one example of a task that the software and hardware may handle; another example is performing computations on large amounts of data, which would be too much for a human to take.

 Two examples of how artificial intelligence (AI) technologies are changing the manufacturing sector are voice-to-text translation and object recognition.
 They also make it possible for autonomous mobile solutions to work in the factory alongside humans.
-Robust AI systems are trained to track market movements and use that data to inform product and supply chain strategy decisions.
+Robust AI systems track market movements to inform product and supply chain strategy decisions.
 Some fascinating innovations will emerge from the continued development and refinement of AI applications in digital manufacturing processes.

 · Manufacturing Robotics